 (During the Dragon Age, there are but three known Witches of the Wilds.
 The original one, Flemeth (aka the Woman Of Many Years, aka the Mother Of Vengeance, etc.) and her daughters Morrigan and Yavana.)

 In the Silent Grove, Yavana used Maric’s blood to resuscitate at least one hibernating dragon.
 The ancient temple she was operating from had been a refuge for hunted dragons, who had eventually gone to sleep.

 We can *imagine* that Maric was willing to help.
 His presence there was part of his pact with Yavana’s mum, after all.

 However, a renegade Tevinter Magister had a keen interest in the Silent Grove.
 This mage, one Aurelian Titus, may have been alerted by his allies among the senior ranks of the Crows.

 In unrevealed circumstances, he abducted Maric from the Silent Grove.

-Aurelian Titus used an artefact called the Magrallen to perform a multi-years blood magic ritual.
-For eight years, King Maric was being bled by the Magrallen.
+Aurelian Titus used an artefact called the Magrallen to perform a lengthy blood magic ritual.
+For eight years, King Maric was bled by the Magrallen.